slangslang/Guru99-Bank-Live-Manual-Project/README.md

 Special thanks to [Guru99](https://www.guru99.com/) for providing this free project!
 If you’re interested in trying it out for yourself, check it out [here](https://www.guru99.com/live-testing-project.html).

 ## 📖 Overview
 This project focuses on the testing and quality assurance of the **Application Under Test (AUT)** for a banking website.
-Our goal was to ensure all functionalities meet the specified requirements and deliver a bug-free product.
+Our goal was to ensure all functionalities meet the specified requirements while striving to deliver a bug-free product.

 ## 🎥 Project Demo
 Check out this demo showcasing a part of the project: